Gauravkr7488/CookBook/app/src/main/java/com/example/cookbook/Tasks.md

       2. A search button -> Done
    2. Add functionality
       1. Save the text written in the search field in a string to a file when the search button is pressed.  -> Done
-      2. Get the recipe data via the name of the recipe
+      2. Get the recipe data via the name of the recipe -> done
          1. Convert the xlsx into sqlite -> Done
-         2. Add the functionality to get the data
+         2. Add the functionality to get the data  -> Done
             1. Set up the database file and ensure it can be queried.
                1. add the database in the app's internal storage. -> Done
             2. Use SQLite or Room Database to access and search for data in the database.
                1. Add room in the project -> Done
-               2. make the room to get the data for you ->
+               2. make the room to get the data for you -> done
                   1. I am unable to understand how to do it so lets make a mini project with room -> done
                   2. Understand the code ->
                      1. Dataclass -> done